christophsax/tdmc/README.md

 Reproducible Monte-Carlo Evaluation of Regression-Based Temporal Disaggregation Methods.

-This R package contains the data, the code and the content to build the paper:
+This R package contains all *data*, *code* and *content* to build the paper.
+Requires R and LaTeX, which are both free and open source.

-To install code and data, including all required packages:
+To install, including all required R packages:

 ```r
 # install.packages("devtools")   # if not installed